'The 321 backup rule is outdated.'

 Indeed, without data, no business is possible anymore.
 Today, every business is data-intensive: every day we are producing (and using!) more and more of it.

 Computers, smartphones, security cameras and Industry 4.0 machines: an ecosystem that generates data 24/7 and never stops.
-Between now and 2026, enterprise data will triple, Gartner tells us.

 This contingency brings with it risks and opportunities.

 On the one hand, there is a need to manage them in an agile way for revenue.
 On the other, there is a need to protect them from the growing threat of ransomware and natural disasters.

 According to Kaspersky, 71 percent of companies that fell victims of ransomware lose their data forever.